MASTER OF LAWS

 IN HUMAN RIGHTS

 Our commitment to top quality teaching requires flexibility and imagination.
 Classes consist of lectures, seminars and mixed formats including group work.
 All classes require active student participation and students often take part in simulated exercises.
-The diversity of experience in the classroom is enhanced through participation by other post-graduate students including PhD candidates, JD students, exchange students and Masters level students from other programmes.

 CURRICULUM DESIGN & COURSES